 Go To: About Us

-We all love travel, but we're also acutely aware of its social and environmental impact.
-Ramblers Walking Holidays are committed to making only gentle footprints in the countries we explore.
-By keeping our groups small, supporting local and global charitable causes and approaching all that we do ethically, we're able to minimise any adverse effects of our activities.
+We all love to travel, but we're also acutely aware of its social and environmental impact, which is why we at Ramblers Walking Holidays are committed to making only gentle footprints in the countries we explore.
+As a travel company, by leading small groups, supporting local and global charitable causes and approaching all that we do ethically, we're able to minimise any adverse effects of our activities.

-Travel enriches people’s lives and boosts communities that rely on tourism.
-But as we all know, mass tourism inevitably brings some negative effects.
+Travel enriches people’s lives and helps communities that rely on tourism, but unfortunately, mass tourism can sometimes bring negative effects.
 It’s unreasonable to expect local communities to maintain traditional lifestyles or disadvantageous living conditions for the benefit of tourists – everyone should have the right to improved living conditions and more comfortable lifestyles.

 We also offer direct financial support to walking groups through The Walking Partnership, which we created in 2011.
-Through it we channel funds to support the UK walking community and directly fund grass roots walking groups throughout the UK.
-The scheme quickly proved popular with local groups and provides welcome income to support their work.
+Through this initiative, we channel funds to support the UK walking community and directly fund grassroots walking groups throughout the UK.
+The scheme quickly proved popular with local groups and provides a welcome income boost to support their work.

 In order to aid our sustainable tourism ethos, we run a staff-managed initiative called Heart & Sole, which directly supports communities in the destinations we visit.
 For many years, our clients have made informal donations to places they visit with us.
-Now, through Heart & Sole, we hope to make more of a long-term, direct impact to these communities, particularly in less developed countries where even a small amount goes a long way.
+Now, through Heart & Sole, we hope to make more of a long-term, positive impact on these communities, particularly in less developed countries where even a small amount goes a long way.
 Heart & Sole offers direct financial aid and support to projects and charities in the UK and overseas.
-Some deal with large issues such as animal welfare; others are smaller projects, such as providing school equipment to the communities we visit.
+Some deal with large issues such as animal welfare, while others are smaller projects, such as providing school equipment to the communities we visit.